Save the date for SEAS 2019: Tuesday, April 23, 10am-2pm @ GMU Center for the Arts

 SEAS brings these students together to amplify youth voice in environmental problem-solving.
 Student presenters, green/eco teams, and classroom groups share their projects reducing waste, conserving energy, improving water quality, and preserving natural habitat in their schoolyards and communities.
 Each year we host as many as 500 student participants from 40 area schools.

 The event is held in partnership with George Mason University’s Potomac Environmental Research and Education Center (PEREC) and with Earth Force, which annually hosts the Virginia Caring for Our Watersheds competition as part of the event.
-In 2017 we also partnered with the Thinkabit Lab at Virginia Tech, affording students an opportunity to tackle environmental problems using programming and sensors.
+We also partner with the Thinkabit Lab at Virginia Tech, affording students an opportunity to tackle environmental problems using programming and sensors.

 Each year SEAS also features an eco-art event.
-In past years these have included a recycled-material mascot contest, a Video Visions exhibition, and last year, a music festival which had students perform using instruments they built out of recycled materials.
+In past years these have included a recycled-material mascot contest, a Video Visions exhibition, and a music festival with performances on instruments built from recycled materials.

 Elected officials, senior school personnel, corporations, state education officials, and others are invited to the event to share with the students and to become more aware of the strength of student environmental action in Northern Virginia and the importance of supporting such work.